lumapps/lumapps-extensions-templates/docs/extensions/extension-playground.md

       - [Extensions manager](#extensions-manager)
   - [Troubleshooting](#troubleshooting)

 The LumApps Extensions Playground allow Extension developers to develop and test their extension quickly, easily and locally.
-It's a ReactJs based application that you can import on your machine.
+It's a ReactJS based application that you can import on your machine.
 It lets you connect your extension with your LumApps test platform.

 You use the Playground to create and run an extension project, using either your own extension code or example templates.
 An extension project is a combination of an extension manifest (metadata) and extension code.

 ## Create a project
-1. Install the LumApps extension template, a library to kickstart your extensions :
+1. Install the LumApps extension template, a library to kick-start your extensions :
    - https://github.com/lumapps/lumapps-extensions-templates
 2. Run the create lumapps-extension script to retrieve the Extensions Playground application and a sample extension.
-3. install the needed dependencies
+3. Install the needed dependencies :
    - `yarn`
-4. Run the playground
+4. Run the playground :
     - `yarn start`